claudiomadureira/swift-debugger/README.md

 # Debugger

-## Proggress

-Following up with the future features and desires to add to this module and also check status on developing features.
-Check it out :point_right: [here](https://trello.com/b/uefadp8P/swift-debugger)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.